Third Grade – Mrs. Haas

 Hot Lunch Menu

-• Memory Work: As we follow our weekly routine, Tuesday’s memory will focus on the second part of Luther’s evening prayer.
-Thursday’s memory will be Proverbs 26:20 which correlates with our new Friendzy unit.
+• Memory Work: As we follow our weekly routine, Tuesday’s memory has us working to memorize part one of Luther’s Evening Prayer.
+Thursday will be Colossians 3:12 as it correlates with our new Friendzy unit.

 Mrs. Haas